fedefranzosi/neuro-project/README.md

 2. Run `docker compose up --build`.
 3. Visit `http://localhost:5000` to access the form.

-Data is stored in the MySQL container's volume.
+The database schema is recreated each time the stack starts, so any previously stored data will be cleared.